 Tip #1- Get Rid of the Lice on Your Head

 Scrubbing your house top to bottom will do you no good if any of these bugs or lice eggs stay in your hair.
 If you miss just one then you’ll have lice right back again and it’ll have nothing to do with your house cleaning.
-If you want to get rid of lice quickly then check out the How to Get Rid of Lice Like a Pro!
+If you want to get rid of lice quickly then check out my step-by-step videos.

 Tip #2- Think 48 Hours